-An anti-war activist during the early 1970s and currently a resident of Las Cruces, New Mexico, Kurt Nimmo publishes the political blog “Another Day in the Empire.”
+Kurt Nimmo was born in Detroit, Michigan in 1952.
+He was an anti-war activist during the early 1970s and is currently a resident of Canton, Michigan.
+He publishes the political blog “Another Day in the Empire.”
 He also writes for CounterPunch and pens poetry that has appeared in a handful of small publications.
 Among the poems Nimmo has crafted are such titles as “All My Gddam Sht” and “His Ass Was on Fire.”
 His political writings have also been published in Uruknet.info, a pro-Baathist, pro-Saddam Hussein website that commonly posts the anti-American compositions of a select group of Western writers.
 Uruknet depicts Israel as an “apartheid state,” and the United States as one of the world’s leading supporters of terrorism.
 Nimmo (while emphatically maintaining that he loathes the late Saddam) has called Uruknet “one of my favorite web sites … indispensable, one of the best web sites out there for news focused on Iraq and the Middle East.”

 Nimmo concurs wholeheartedly with Professor Ward Churchill’s assessment that the civilian victims of the 9/11 terrorist attacks “formed a technocratic corps at the very heart of America’s global financial empire,” and were akin to “little Eichmanns inhabiting the sterile sanctuary of the twin towers” on the day the Islamic hijackers struck.
 “I must say that I agree with Churchill,” Nimmo writes.
 “The financial and government institutions housed in the [World Trade Center], including the CIA, most certainly did employ ‘technocrats’ comparable to Adolf Eichmann.”